 Guilty Pleasure: Posting on 2channel, dropping internet slang, just to name a few.
 Often becomes embarrassed when Daru and Okarin point them out.

 Heroic BSOD: In the movie, an attempt to help a younger Okabe backfires when she trips in the rain and causes him to be killed by a truck.
-For some reason, she is left unharmed (the movie cuts from before the hit-on to back in present day), but her sanity later on leaves her in a mess.
+Kurisu makes it back to the Steins Gate timeline unharmed, but her morale and emotions are wrecked.

 Historical Hero Upgrade: In universe: In one future timeline she's referred to as the mother of time travel, but this is propaganda.
 Plus, she was forced into it after SERN raided the lab, killed Mayuri and captured her.